Guide to Building Credit at 18: Starting Early Is Key

 What is the fastest way to build credit at 18?

-The fastest way for parents to help their 18-year-old child build credit is by adding them to the parent’s existing credit card account.
+One of the fastest ways for parents to help their 18-year-old child build credit is by adding them to the parent’s existing credit card account as an authorized user.
 As parents make on-time monthly payments for at least the minimum amount due, some card issuers report this positive payment data to the credit bureaus for all users listed on the account.

 Photo credit: iStock/PeopleImages